VirtualProg CLI (vpvm)

 #!/bin/bash

-# Start development VMs
+# Start development VMs with a delay between each

 VMS=("web-server" "database" "cache")